-Make and enjoy this Salted Caramel Mocha Latte in the comfort of your own home.
-This homemade copycat recipe is so easy to make with ingredients you already have in your pantry.
+Enjoy a Salted Caramel Mocha from the comfort of your own home.
+This delicious Starbucks copycat is easy to make with ingredients found in your pantry.
 For extra flavor and fun add extra caramel drizzles to the mocha latte recipe.

-Now what sets this drink apart is the sea salt sprinkle that goes on top.
-The store bought ones have something else to them.
-So, I did some google research and found out that the coffee shops use a blend of turbinado sugar and sea salt.
+What sets this salted caramel latte apart from other drinks is the sea salt sprinkle that goes on top.
+It's a blend of turbinado sugar and sea salt.

 The topping is completely optional, so don't worry if you can't find these or don't have them on hand right now.
 The coffee drink still tastes amazing without it.